Highlights of Recent Activities

 Portions of the property display a tellurium-silver-gold association in which very high grade gold occurs within N085°E shears (Caswell).
 In other portions of the property the same structures display a gold-arsenic association.
 Some of these shear zones are cataclastic and even mylonitic.
 The N085°E shears intersect a system of north northwesterly trending thin sheared interflow metasedimentary rocks which host quartz veinlets and veins.

 Current work on the property is assessing the chemical affiliations especially through a till sampling program.
 The chemical composition of the till appears to reflect the bedrock chemical signature.
-With the high pristine gold grain counts being obtained in the till it is expected that additional in situ gold will soon be located.
+With the high pristine gold grain counts being obtained in the till it is expected that additional in situ gold will be located with follow up exploration.

 The Caswell prospect was initially evaluated by Platinex in the fall of 2010 with a surface sampling program comprising 370 channel samples and 4 grab samples.
 The prospect is underlain by two north northwesterly trending shears within interflow metasedimentary units and 39 documented N085°E mineralized shears.